azizgharbi/jquery-Color-picker/readme.md

 ## Edit the style

- You add the style you want and use the any other css framework you want
+ Add the style you want and use any other css framework you want

 ## Screen shot from a project in which i used this code